thindwan/Galaxy-Deep-Learning/ReadMe.md

 ==> val_files = os.listdir('Please provide the path of testing folder named (testing_images)')
 Evaluation:

-Our analysis says that after applying three kind of models we found our custom model with data augumentation makes more sense.
+Our analysis says that after applying three kind of models I found our custom model with data augumentation makes more sense.
 RMSE for training and validations set are giviung us a smooth curve.
-Due to heavy size of ResNet saved model and csv submission file for kaggle competion output we are sharing google drive link.
+Due to heavy size of ResNet saved model and csv submission file for kaggle competion output I are sharing google drive link.
 (Open access through GWU Email ID ONLY)

 https://drive.google.com/open?id=1Qn4Ul0LOoKytj1oC7PeAtNtTKFq7YKg1